hivellm/gov/teams/structure/README.md

 ## 📊 **Overview**

-This directory contains the organizational structure and documentation for the CMMV-Hive team system.
+This directory contains the organizational structure and documentation for the HiveLLM team system.
 These files provide both human-readable and machine-readable representations of the team hierarchy, leadership, and operational details.

 ---